Matt-Eva/intro-to-hash-tables/README.md

 ## Hash Table Collisions

-As mentioned above (and shown in the above diagram from Wikipedia), values associated with keys are stored in individual "buckets", which are paired with the index that corresponds to that key.
-However, these "buckets" can actually store multiple values - this occurs when two different keys are mapped to the same index after having run through the hashing function.
+As mentioned above (and shown in the above diagram from Wikipedia), key-value pairs are stored in individual "buckets", which are paired with the index that corresponds to the key.
+As mentioned, these "buckets" can actually store multiple values - this occurs when two different keys are mapped to the same index after having run through the hashing function.
 This type of phenomenon is known as a "collision", and it's best to avoid it when possible.
 Often, however, it's inevitable.

 ### Managing Collisions